safiqul/DRTP-v25/README.md

 ### Connection establishment and tear down

 A sender initiates a three-way handshake with the receiver (similar to TCP) to establish a reliable connection.
-A sender first sends and empty packet with the syn flag ON.
+A sender first sends an empty packet with the syn flag ON.
 A server then responds with packet with SYN and ACK flags set, and a reciever window value of 15 and establishes the connection.
 Upon receiving syn-ack packet, a sender sends ack to the server and adjusts its sending window based on the receiver window value.

 ### Reliability function